Matt Barnes (American football): Coaching career

 Barnes began his coaching career in 2009 as the running backs coach for Delaware Valley University.
 In 2010, he coached running backs West Virginia Wesleyan College.
 In 2011, Barnes served as offensive coordinator and quarterbacks coach for West Virginia Wesleyan.

 Barnes got his first coaching opportunity at the Division I level as a graduate assistant at the University of Florida.
 He held this role from 2012-2014.

 In 2015, he joined the staff at the University of Michigan as a defensive analyst.

 From 2016-2018, he served as linebackers coach and special teams coordinator for the University of Maryland.

 Ohio State

 In 2019, Barnes accepted a job on Ryan Day's staff at Ohio State as assistant secondary coach and special teams coordinator.
 Prior to the 2020 season, Barnes was given the title of safeties coach and special teams coordinator.
 Barnes was then named the secondary coach on February 3, 2021.

 Following defensive struggles for the Buckeyes in the beginning of the 2021 season, defensive coordinator Kerry Coombs was stripped of defensive play calling duties, which were given to Barnes.

 Memphis

 On January 1, 2022, it was reported that Barnes would become the defensive coordinator at Memphis.

+Mississippi State

+During the 2024 offseason, Barnes was named co-defensive coordinator and safeties coach at Mississippi State under head coach Jeff Lebby.